Salmon-Computer-Vision/salmon-computer-vision/README.md

 license description outlined here](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 No commercial usage and any adaptations must be published with the same license.

-Any models published here is under the [ResearchRAIL license](LICENSE-Model.md) for research purposes only.
+Any Salmon Vision models published here is under the [ResearchRAIL license](LICENSE-Model.md) for research purposes only.

 ## Video-based